DoSomething/Quicksilver-API/documentation/queues/activityStatsQueue.md

 # activityStatsQueue

 ##### Purpose
-Display user registration activity in the office lobby.
+Transactional messages to be consumed to generate content for display in the office lobby.

 ##### Consumer
 Dasboard Consumer Application: [mbp-externalApplications-dashboard](https://github.com/DoSomething/mbp-externalApplications-dashboard)